 Getting off the ground is simple: go fast enough to generate lifting force with your wings.
-Adding extra lift with a positive (upwards) angle of attack helps a lot, as
+Adding extra lift with a positive (upwards) angle of attack helps a lot, as do half flaps (20°).

 In your AcroJet with tricycle landing gear (i.e., three wheels) you "rotate" your nose about 5° upwards at 65mph.
 This tilts your wings upward, creating a favorable angle of attack.
 At 70mph to 75mph (depending on flaps setting) you have enough lift to become airborne.
-The nose can be safely pointed further upward (normally to
+The nose can be safely pointed further upward (normally to 10°).

 Raise your landing gear immediately after takeoff.
-The AcroJet has a particularly nesty instability when it's landing gear are down -- get them up as tast as you can.
-Note that if you turn during takeoff you climb more slowly, since a banking
+The AcroJet has a particularly nasty instability when it's landing gear are down - get them up as fast as you can.
+Note that if you turn during takeoff you climb more slowly, since a banking plane generates less lift.

+Landings

-Landings A safe landing is much more complex than a safe takeoff.
-A standard landing
+A safe landing is much more complex than a safe takeoff.
+A standard landing approach for a small airstrip has three phases: the "downwind" leg, the "base" leg, and the "final".

 The "downwind" leg allows you to look out the side of the aircraft toward the airstrip and align yourself.
 It also gives you a chance to reach the proper altitude and speed (if you're flying an airport landing pattern you should already be at the correct altitude and speed).
 In your AcroJet a standard landing pattern for a small airfield starts with a "downwind" leg at 1,000' altitude and at 125 mph.
 A conservative "downwind" leg should put you a considerable distance to the side of the airport (giving you a nice, long base leg).
 Traditionally you set half flaps (lower them to 20°) and lower your landing gear at the end of the downwind leg.
-However, due to the AcroJet's gear-down instability, you may wish to wait until final before
+However, due to the AcroJet's gear-down instability, you may wish to wait until final before lowering the landing gear.

 Start your "base" leg with a 90° turn toward the airport.
-On this leg you'll cut
+On this leg you'll cut your speed to 100 mph and descend to 750'.
+When you're almost perpendicular to the airport (look to the left to check your position) it's time to turn another 90° onto the final.